olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 Problematic for the imperative shell to deal with lots of different returned objects from the core?
 Can maybe be solved if Pipe and St both implement same interface.

+I'm not covering the monadic way here, but it could be done with promises etc.

 ---

 **Summary**